canfkoyuncu/IterativeHMinima/README.md

 >C. F. Koyuncu, E. Akhan, T. Ersahin, R. Cetin-Atalay, C. Gunduz-Demir, "Iterative h-minima based marker-controlled watershed for cell nucleus segmentation", Cytometry: Part A, 89A:338-349, 2016.

+Please contant me for further questions at canfkoyuncu@gmail.com.

 ###Source code
 You need to call the `iterativeHmin` function in Matlab.
 This function uses Matlab codes as well as C codes, which should first be compiled by the mex compiler in Matlab.